HSR-Enhanced Sparse Attention Acceleration: Preliminary

 \subsection{Half-Space Reporting (HSR) Data Structure}

+Due to the limitation of space, we provide only the core corollary of the HSR data structure here.
+We refer the readers to Appendix~\ref{sub:app_preli:hsr_data_structure} for more details.

-We restate the result from \cite{aem92} for solving the half-space range reporting problem.
-The interface of their algortihm can be summarized as in Algorithm~\ref{alg:half_space_report}.
-Intuitively, the data-structure recursively partitions the set $S$ and organizes the points in a tree data-structure.
+In \cite{aem92}, the author introduces a data structure named HSR to solve the half-space range reporting problem.
+The interface of the HSR data structure can be summarized as in Algorithm~\ref{alg:half_space_report}.
+Intuitively, the HSR data structure recursively partitions the set $S$ and organizes the points in a tree data structure.
 Then for a given query $(a, b)$, all $k$ points of $S$ with $\sgn(\langle a, x\rangle -b)\geq 0$ are reported quickly.
 Note that the query $(a, b)$ here defines the half-space $H$ in Definition~\ref{def:HSR}.
-We summarize the time complexity of HSR data structure as follows: \begin{corollary}[HSR data-structure time complexity \cite{aem92}, informal version of Corollary~\ref{cor:hsr_running_time}] Let $\Tinit$ denote the pre-processing time to build the data structure, $\Tquery$ denote the time per query and $\Tupdate$ time per update.
+We summarize the running time complexity of the HSR data structure as follows: \begin{corollary}[HSR data-structure time complexity \cite{aem92}, informal version of Corollary~\ref{cor:hsr_running_time}] Let $\Tinit$ denote the pre-processing time to build the data structure, $\Tquery$ denote the time per query, and $\Tupdate$ time per update.
 Given a set of $n$ points in $\R^d$, the half-space range reporting problem can be solved with the following performances: \begin{itemize} \item Part 1. $\Tinit(n,d)=O_d(n\log n)$, $\Tquery(n,d,k)=O(d n^{1 - 1/ \lfloor d/2\rfloor} + d k)$. \item Part 2. $\Tinit(n,d)=O(n^{\lfloor d/2\rfloor})$, $\Tquery(n,d,k)=O(d\log(n)+dk)$. \end{itemize} \end{corollary}